 o MAP is a computer adaptive test, which means every student gets a unique set of test questions based on responses to previous questions.
 As the student answers correctly, questions get harder.
 If the student answers incorrectly, the questions get easier.
-The final result will be the student's RIT score.
+The final result will be the student's RIT score, which reflects your child's current level of understanding.